decentral1se/hdyndns/README.md

 > manually editing your DDNS entry.

 This tool is the 'Local Update Client' component of the Dynamic DNS hombrew setup.

+## Why To Use It

+* Lightweight with no external Python dependencies.
+* Simple 'ini style' configuration.
+* Avoid writing hard to maintain Dynamic DNS bash scripts.
+* Small code base, easy to understand, maintain and extend and is cross platform.
+* Will be maintained going forward and is being used in existing homebrew setups.

 ## How To Use It